jonas-schievink/rubble/CONTRIBUTING.md

   refactoring, or is just too massive to do it all at once
 * You don't know how to do what you want to do, or don't have time to do it

-If none of these applies, you can just directly send a PR if you want.
+If none of these apply, you can just directly send a PR if you want.

 ## What should I work on?